abilyi/mage/README.md

-# LiWE
+# MAGE
-LiWE stands for Lightweight Workflow Engine.
-A lot of applications needs to execute series of actions with some if-else branching.
+MAGE stands for Minimalistic Actions Graph Executor.
+Some applications needs to execute a sequence of actions with some conditional branching.
 Sometimes these flows are big enough, sometimes they are small.
 Bigger ones typically treated as workflows and BPM engines like Camunda are used to design and execute them.
 But what to do with smaller cases?
 What if You consider BPM engine too heavyweight and complicated?
-So, here is LiWE.
+So, here is MAGE.
 Note that project is in preview stage, first release is expected till the end of July 2022.

 ## Features: